 3) Take online lessons

 As you are no doubt aware, there is no shortage of options to learn songs and take lessons online.
 Maybe bartering with another teacher or musical contact can be a way limiting your cash outlay in the process.
-We’ve got a ton of great songwriting and music theory posts to broaden your repertoire of chords and theory, I recently profiled an online singing course if you’re curious about what online lessons might look and feel like, and there is no limit to how you can woodshed, rehearse, and hunker down on your instrument.
+We’ve got a ton of great songwriting and music theory posts to broaden your repertoire of chords and theory; I recently profiled an online singing course if you’re curious about what online lessons might look and feel like; our friends at GigFaster just posted a free Musician’s Survival Kit; and there is no limit to how you can woodshed, rehearse, and hunker down on your instrument.
 While you’re at it, trying new styles of music and learning a new instrument could be other ways to push yourself and explore new musical avenues.

 4) Update/post to SoundCloud